anastasiaalt/blackjack/README.md

 GAME LOGIC SECTION

+**Begin game / shuffle function**

+PROCESS FOR UPFRONT
-Test if bank = 20*min bet --> assumption that 4 splits, 5 players, and dealer bust is worst possible outcome Ask player to play
+1) Test if bank = 20*min bet --> assumption that 4 splits, 5 players, and dealer bust is worst possible outcome
+2) Ask player to play
   If no, remove from game
-  If yes, deduct minimum bet from player purse
+  If yes, deduct minimum bet from player purse and ask next player
+2) Give each player one unknown card and one known card beginning with dealer
+3) Test for Dealer blackjack
-Give each player one unknown card and one known card beginning with dealer If known card = A, test dealer hand value for a K,Q,J, and 10 --> If dealer hand = automatic loss for players !=21 Test player hand value for any combination of A and K,Q,J, and 10 --> if yes, keep bet Test player hand value for any combination of A and K,Q,J, and 10 --> automatic win for player Pay player 150% of bet
+If known card = A, test dealer hand value for a K,Q,J, and 10 --> If dealer hand =!21, continue game
+  If dealer hand = 21 && player hand =21, player keeps bet
+    Else, take player bet
+4) Test for player blackjack
+If player hand = !21, continue game
+If player hand = 21, pay player 150% of bet and return bet

+PROCESS FOR EACH PLAYER
+5) Test for split cards
-Test if player has any combination of same two cards --> option to split and play two hands If no, no action
+If player hand has two cards same value, ask split yes or no If no, no action and step 6
-  If yes, ask to split?
-      If no, no action
   If yes, 1) deduct same bet amount again from player purse
           2) give two cards face down
           3) move to next player
-Ask player if she wants another card --> if no, next player
-                                         if yes, test new hand value
-                                            if >21, remove player and take bet if =21, go to next player
+6) Ask player if she wants another card --> if no, next player if yes, test new hand value if >21, remove player and take bet if =21, go to next player